cyclotron3k/qnap-file_station/README.md

 Constants
 -------
 `Qnap::FileStation::DEBUG`, default: `false`.
-Print extensive debugging information to @stdout of `true` `Qnap::FileStation::DISCARD_EXTRANEOUS` default: `true`, Discard any parameters we're not expecting, before despatching to the API
+Print extensive debugging information to `$stdout` if `true`

+`Qnap::FileStation::DISCARD_EXTRANEOUS`, default: `true`, Discard any parameters we're not expecting before despatching to the API

 `Qnap::FileStation::PROTOCOL`, default: `"https"`

 Exceptions
 -------
-API communication errors will raise a Qnap::ApiError exception.
-The message will indicate what went wrong, the `uri` method will return the URI that was being queried at the time, and `the response` method will return the `Net::HTTPResponse` response
+API communication errors will raise a `Qnap::ApiError` exception.
+The message will indicate what went wrong, the `uri` method will return the URI that was being queried at the time, and the `response` method will return the `Net::HTTPResponse` response

 ```ruby
 begin